d-zo/SimpleScriptGenerator/README.md

 The intention of the abapys_front template is to interactively create complete Python scripts, which can be run in Abaqus.
 The scripts can create whole models or process the output of finished simulations.
-Since SimpleScriptGenerator is only creating the scripts, Abaqus is not needed to work with the abapys_front template.
+Since SimpleScriptGenerator only creates the scripts, Abaqus is not needed to work with the abapys_front template.

 It is recommended to have some basic Abaqus experience to understand, what the options do.
-Still, there are some issues with the current template, especially for new users:
+Still, there are some challenges with the current template, especially for new users:

  - some variables might not be understood without a better description in the GUI (image/sketch)
  - some entry field require nested lists of values, which are not obvious for new users